FormidableLabs/react-native-ama/website/versioned_docs/version-0.7.x/components/SwitchListItem.md

 # SwitchListItem

-It is a utility component that provides a list item with a customisable label and switch control [focused on accessibility](#accessibility).
+It is a utility component that provides a list item with a customizable label and switch control [focused on accessibility](#accessibility).

 ## Usage